 3.5.1 Support volunteers by:

-welcoming them as a support to the school and staff;
+- welcoming volunteers as a support to the school and staff;

-providing appropriate feedback, including but not limited to, affirmations, thank you’s or, recognition at assemblies, for the work that the volunteer has done within the school community;
+- providing appropriate feedback, including, and not limited to, affirmations, thank-you’s or, recognition at assemblies, for the work that the volunteer has done within the school community;

-providing a visible, well-trafficked area for volunteers to work with students where required, such as, but not limited to, the Learning Resource Centre, a hallway just outside a classroom or a room with glass windows and an open door;
+- providing a visible, well-trafficked area for volunteers to work with students where required, such as and not limited to, the Learning Resource Centre, a hallway just outside a classroom, or a room with glass windows and an open door;

-reminding volunteers to use the adult facilities not the student facilities, such as but not limited to, staff change rooms and washrooms; and
+- reminding volunteers to use the adult facilities not the student facilities, such as and not limited to, staff change rooms and washrooms; and

 3.5.2 Understand and take reasonable measures to ensure that volunteers: